The Benefits of Being a Single Woman: The Money

 There is still a marriage penalty built into the tax code, even after the 2018 tax law changes.
 If two people with similar high or low incomes file their taxes jointly, they would have to pay more in taxes than if they were filing individual returns.
 If the couple were more lopsided in their finances – the traditional husband breadwinner and stay-at-home wife scenario, for instance – there would be a marriage bonus.
 This further encourages the wife to take a lower-paying job.

-Even if your coupled lifestyle is roughly equivalent to spending to one single person, then you don’t necessarily need two incomes to support it.
 This provides another paradox of privilege – the option to opt out.
 And if one person in a couple is going to quit or downgrade their job, it’s typically the woman.

 Finally, there are a lot of other costs that can come with being a couple.
 For instance, when I’m in a couple, I eat much fancier meals.
 I put some extra effort into how I look on a daily basis.
 I would have to have nicer furniture, a nicer apartment and I definitely would have to have a TV and a premium sports package.